-As at the date of the accompanying Notice of Meeting, the Company's authorized capital consists of an unlimited number of common shares of which 33,756,579 common shares are issued and outstanding.
+As at the date of the accompanying Notice of Meeting, the Company's authorized capital consists of an unlimited number of common shares of which 84,896,596 common shares are issued and outstanding.
 All common shares in the capital of the Company carry the right to one vote.

-Shareholders registered as at February 27, 2023, are entitled to attend and vote at the Meeting.
+Shareholders registered as at May 12, 2025, are entitled to attend and vote at the Meeting.
 Shareholders who wish to be represented by proxy at the Meeting must, to entitle the person appointed by the Proxy to attend and vote, deliver their Proxies at the place and within the time set forth in the notes to the Proxy.

-To the knowledge of the directors and executive officers of the Company, as of the date of this Circular, no persons beneficially own, directly or indirectly, or exercise control or direction over, 10% or more of the issued and outstanding common shares of the Company.
+Except as set out below, to the knowledge of the directors and executive officers of the Company, as of the date of this Circular, no persons beneficially own, directly or indirectly, or exercise control or direction over, 10% or more of the issued and outstanding common shares of the Company.